Reuters: Accusation of collaboration with the CIA

 In 1977, Rolling Stone and The New York Times said that according to information from CIA officials, Reuters cooperated with the CIA.
-In response to that, Reuters' then managing director, Gerald Long, had asked for evidence of the charges, but none was provided, according to Reuters's then managing editor for North America, Desmond Maberly.
+In response to that, Reuters' then-managing director, Gerald Long, had asked for evidence of the charges, but none was provided, according to Reuters' then-managing editor for North America, Desmond Maberly.

 Policy of objective language

-Reuters has a policy of taking a "value-neutral approach" which extends to not using the word terrorist in its stories.
+Reuters has a policy of taking a "value-neutral approach," which extends to not using the word terrorist in its stories.
 The practice attracted criticism following the September 11 attacks.
 Reuters' editorial policy states: "Reuters may refer without attribution to terrorism and counterterrorism in general, but do not refer to specific events as terrorism.
 Nor does Reuters use the word terrorist without attribution to qualify specific individuals, groups or events."
-By contrast, the Associated Press does use the term terrorist in reference to non-governmental organizations who carry out attacks on civilian populations.
+By contrast, the Associated Press uses the term terrorist in reference to non-governmental organizations that carry out attacks on civilian populations.
 In 2004, Reuters asked CanWest Global Communications, a Canadian newspaper chain, to remove Reuters' bylines, as the chain had edited Reuters articles to insert the word terrorist.
 A spokesman for Reuters stated: "My goal is to protect my reporters and protect our editorial integrity."

 Climate change reporting

-In July 2013, David Fogarty, former Reuters climate change correspondent in Asia, resigned after a career of almost 20 years with the company and wrote that "progressively, getting any climate change-themed story published got harder" following comments from then deputy editor-in-chief Paul Ingrassia that he was a climate change sceptic.
+In July 2013, David Fogarty, former Reuters climate change correspondent in Asia, resigned after a career of almost 20 years with the company and wrote that "progressively, getting any climate change-themed story published got harder" after comments from then-deputy editor-in-chief Paul Ingrassia that he was a "climate change sceptic."
 In his comments, Fogarty stated:

 Ingrassia, formerly Reuters' managing editor, previously worked for The Wall Street Journal and Dow Jones for 31 years.
 Reuters responded to Fogarty's piece by stating: "Reuters has a number of staff dedicated to covering this story, including a team of specialist reporters at Point Carbon and a columnist.
 There has been no change in our editorial policy."